KeYProject/key/keyext.proofmanagement/README.md

     - mypackage
       - B.java
       - C.java
-  - cp             // optional: classpath (may contain .jar files and subdirectories
+  - classpath      // optional: classpath (may contain .jar files and subdirectories
                    //           with .java and/or .class files)
     - someLibrary.java
     - otherLibrary
       - Lib.java
       - Util.class
-  - bcp            // optional: bootclasspath (system classes from the Java class library),
+  - bootclasspath  // optional: bootclasspath (system classes from the Java class library),
                    //           replaces the files shipped with KeY
     - java
       - lang